Disconnecting Means for PV Systems: NEC 690.13 & 690.15

 Interacting with Other Systems: Generators and Storage

-Modern electrical systems often integrate multiple power sources, such as a solar panel generator setup or battery backup.
+Modern electrical systems often integrate multiple power sources, such as PV arrays, engine generators, and battery backup.
 When a PV system is installed alongside these, the disconnecting means must be planned carefully.
-If the system includes a transfer switch for generator backup, the PV disconnects must be installed in a way that prevents back-feeding and ensures clear isolation of each power source.
-For a DC-coupled multimode system, which might involve batteries, the disconnect rules in Article 690 apply to the DC circuits between the array, charge controllers, and inverter.
+If the system includes a transfer switch for generator backup, the PV disconnects must be installed so as to prevent backfeeding and ensure clear isolation of each power source.
+For DC-coupled multimode systems involving batteries, the disconnect rules in Article 690 apply to the DC circuits between the array, charge controllers, and inverter, and Article 706 covers stationary energy storage specifics.

 Key Takeaways for PV Disconnecting Means